SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/migrate/index.md

 All SuperOffice users with a user plan must log in to CRM Online AFTER configuration and BEFORE migration.
 Otherwise, the migration-tool cannot create documents in SharePoint on behalf of the user.

 To move orphaned documents (those without a SharePoint owner), we need a **Global Administrator** to authorize the SuperOffice Documents library app.
-This app has already been approved if customers are using Visible for.​
+This app has already been approved if customers are using Visible for.​ To [add the SuperOffice Document Library app in SharePoint][8], a Global Administrator user must sign in once to give the app permission to access the selected site.

 ## Limitations